Explains what gifts, benefits and hospitality staff may offer and receive during the course of their employment at RMIT.

 g) it may lead to an actual, potential or perceived conflict of interest

-h) it is cash, used in a similar way to cash, or is easily converted to cash (except in very limited circumstances relating to cultural gift giving traditions, such as Chinese New Year, and provided that it meets the requirements under 4.2).
+h) it is cash, used in a similar way to cash, or is easily converted to cash (except in very limited circumstances relating to cultural gift giving traditions, such as Lunar New Year, and provided that it meets the requirements under 4.2).

 5.1.
 All staff are required to:

 a) declare all acceptable gifts, benefits or hospitality in accordance with the conditions and disclosure requirements in Schedule 1